 I have finally become interested in language learning!

 My wife and I have started going on holiday to Cyprus.
 Suddenly, I have a reason to learn Greek.

 Unfortunately, Greek is more difficult for an English speaker to learn than French, Spanish, Portuguese or Italian.
 See here: https://howtogetfluent.com/how-long-to-learn-a-language/ However, I really don’t care because I love the culture and now I have an incentive to learn the language.

 I just want to be able to sit on a bench on the seafront in Paphos and talk to a local of my age in their own language about the things we have in common from our youth.

-My son is a professional Apple programmer, so together, we developed a language learning app with some unique features that speed learning vocabulary, phrases and pronunciation.
+My son is a professional Apple programmer, so together, we developed two language learning apps with some unique features that speed learning vocabulary, phrases and pronunciation.

-We call it Hyperpolyglot because of the number of languages it can support.
-You will find details here: Hyperpolyglot Language Learning App.
+We called the first one Hyperpolyglot because of the number of languages it can support.
+It runs on iPad(IOS13+) You will find details here: Hyperpolyglot Language Learning App.

 It has speech input and output for ease of use and works with Apple Translate and Google so you can quickly and easily get and save translations of your own phrases.
 I love drawing on the canvas and linking the drawing to a word or phrase.
 The more clever and personal the drawing the more effective it is in helping you learn.